Rabies is a highly fatal disease that affects the central nervous system.

 Risk factors for rabies

-People who come into contact with wild or domestic mammals in countries where rabies occurs are at increased risk of rabies.
-Generally, the risk of rabies is highest in countries in Asia, Africa and Central and South America however rabies occurs in many other parts of the world.
+People who come into contact with wild or domestic mammals in countries where rabies occur are at increased risk of rabies infection.
+Generally, the risk is highest in countries in Asia, Africa and Central and South America, however rabies occurs in many other parts of the world.

 People are advised to avoid contact with wild and domestic animals when travelling to countries where rabies occurs.
 Only appropriately trained and vaccinated people should handle wildlife.